 Growth Rate: Slow

 Styrax japonicus—commonly called Japanese Snowbell, and Snowflake Flower Tree—is a semi-compact deciduous flowering tree.
-It's best known for its strong horizontal branching, clusters of fragrant white flowers, and rounded crown.
+It's best known for its bushy growth, strong horizontal branching, clusters of fragrant white flowers, and rounded crown.

 Considered a shade tree by some, Japanese Snowbell is known to cast a light shade that's cooling but not heavy enough to prevent grass from growing underneath it.

 Bunches of 3/4", waxy, 5-petaled, white flowers are prominent from May through June!
 The hanging habit of the flower clusters opposed to the erect posture of the foliage ensures attention grabbing visibility.

 Olive green foliage typically turns attractive shades of yellow and red in autumn.